17. Full reserve banking

 Government guarantees (or not)

 Those arguing in favour of bank guarantees may point out that a significant fraction, perhaps even the majority, of the general public are not equipped to distinguish a safe bank from an unsafe one.
-After all, banks generally convey an image of soundness and stability in their promotional material.
+After all, banks generally are at pains to convey an image of soundness and stability in their promotional material.

 A key issue is that guaranteeing deposits can be done in a wide variety of ways.
 Guaranteeing deposits is not necessarily synonymous with rescuing the bank.
 It could simply be a matter of refunding the depositors with whatever they lost, but otherwise letting the bank fail.
 All management would lose their jobs, all shareholders and bondholders would lose their investments, just as in any other business failure.
 With this kind of guarantee in place, there is far less in the way of moral hazard.
 The bank's owners would be highly incentivised to ensure that the bank was run safely.
 It could also be the case that the deposit guarantees are deliberately lower than 100%, it could be some slightly lesser percentage, or subject to some excess.
 All of these things would further reduce problems with moral hazard, whilst still avoiding the nightmare scenario of people losing all their savings.